December 13, 2014

-SPRINGFIELD, Mo., May 17, 2014 — Drury University awarded degrees to 587 graduates at its spring commencement ceremonies today.
-There were 290 undergraduate degrees and 58 graduate degrees conferred at the traditional Day School ceremony, and 312 degrees conferred during a ceremony for the College of Continuing Professional Studies.
+SPRINGFIELD, Mo., Dec.
+13, 2014 — Drury University awarded degrees to 339 graduates at its winter commencement ceremonies today.
+There were 302 undergraduate degrees and 32 graduate degrees conferred by both the traditional Day School the College of Continuing Professional Studies.
 Some students earned multiple degrees.

 Dr. John Jungmann, superintendent of Springfield Public Schools, was the keynote speaker.
 A native of Lamar, Jungmann began his tenure at SPS in July following stints as superintendent for Liberty Public Schools and the Monett R-1 School District.

 Jungmann urged the class of 2014 to innovate, give back and live life to its fullest.
 Innovation has always driven the economy and provides opportunities for creative thinkers to lead, he told the graduates, while giving is a matter of responsibility and repaying the gifts they’ve received.

 “I can safely predict that each of you didn’t get here today on your own,” Jungmann said.
 “A friend, teacher, mentor or parent gave their dollars, time, words of encouragement or maybe even just a pat on the back.
 It’s critical that you pay this forward.
 Giving is contagious.”

 Finally, Jungmann asked today’s graduates to act, rather than simply observe, as they move into the next phase of their lives.

 “We need graduates willing to get out and live a life of engagement.
 Our country cannot afford to have citizens who live a life of apathy,” he said.
 “Get out and live a life of purpose and passion that impacts our world.”